-In our opinion, the 2016 consolidated financial statements referred to above present fairly, in all material respects, the financial position of Meritus Medical Center, Inc. as of June 30, 2016, and the results of its operations and its cash flows for the year then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Meritus Medical Center, Inc. as of June 30, 2017 and 2016, and the results of its operations and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.